atharvakokane/atharvakokane.github.io/_posts/2025-07-10-gtzkl pq usfz.markdown

 _10th july 2025, thursday_

-note: copy paste the whole text below into **DECODE** except my signature and put in the key. <a href = "https://www.cs.du.edu/~snarayan/crypt/vigenere.html">decode it here</a>.
+note: copy paste the whole text below into **DECODE** except my signature and put in the key. <a href = "https://www.cs.du.edu/~snarayan/crypt/vigenere.html" target = "blank">decode it here</a>.

 # gtzkl pq usfz.
 ---